shlomobauer/interviewQ1/README.md

+I periodically look at what sort of questions companies ask developers.
+I learn all sorts of stuff this way.
 This project was created in response to an interview question: Write a functional program that reads a csv file that stores a description of a graph.